SuperOfficeDocs/superoffice-docs/docs/database/tables/reasonsold.md

 ---
-uid: table-reasonsold
+uid: table-ReasonSold
-title: reasonsold table
+title: ReasonSold table
 description: Why was the sale marked as sold (why did we succeed) so.generated: true
 keywords:
   - "database"
   - "ReasonSold"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# reasonsold Table (115)
+# ReasonSold Table (115)

-reasonsold MDO list item table.
+ReasonSold MDO list item table.
 Why was the sale marked as sold (why did we succeed)

 ## Fields